Sheena Rijwani

 • URGENT

-It is these weak, vague and spammy subject lines that make your emails slip through and even turn people off.
+These weak, vague, and spammy subject lines make your emails slip through and even turn people off.

 An email’s subject line must tell you what is expected of you.
 It must communicate some urgency, criticality, importance to help you prioritize your time and response.
 And it must motivate you to act.
 Engage.
 And invest.